featurehub-io/featurehub/sdks/client-go/README.md

         - `GetBoolean` returns a boolean feature (by key), or an error if it is unable to assert the value to a boolean
         - `GetNumber` / `GetRawJSON` / `GetString` as above
     - Levelled Logging (you can choose how verbose to make this)
+	- Notifiers can be added for named feature keys, which will trigger a user-provided callback function whenever a feature with this key is updated
+	- Notifiers can be added ahead of time (before the client even knows about the feature-keys in question)
 * Custom errors (allows you to handle different errors in specific ways)